evalyan/share2020/README-lab.md

 	![alt text](images/keyApplication.png "API Keys")

 4. Before working with the banking API, you need to subscribe to it first.
 Display the list of available API products.

 	![alt text](images/bankingProduct.png "Choose the default plan")

 	* Click **API Products** from the top menu.
 	* Click **Banking Product** in the list.

 5. Subscribe to the Banking API.

 	![alt text](images/APISubscription.png "Subscribe")

 	* Click **Subscribe** to the Default Plan.

 	![alt text](images/APISubscription2.png "Banking Product")

 	* Select the App that you have just created before.
 	* Click **Subscribe**.

-6. Modify the *banking-application/public/js/bankingAPI.js* in your banking application.
+6. Modify the *banking-app-xx/public/js/bankingAPI.js* file.
+You can use notepad, for example.

 	![alt text](images/client_id_secret.png "javascript code")

 	* Replace *YOUR_CLIENT_ID_HERE* by your client ID value from the IBM API developer portal.
 	* Replace *YOUR_CLIENT_SECRET_HERE* by your client Secret value from the IBM API developer portal.